casolaroSalvatore/SDCCExcercise-service-registry-client-lb/README.md

     2026/01/17 20:06:34 [Database] Shared Memory running on port :8001
     ```

 3. Now open two (or more) new terminals to simulate different servers.
-In this case, we use 2 servers.
+In this simple case, we use 2 servers.

     **Terminal 3 (Server A):**
     Run: